Your Supplement Guide to Healthy Hair

 Sunflower SeedsSunflower seeds can supply you with a large amount of vitamin E, which will enhance blood flow to the scalp and promote faster hair growth.

-OatsOats are rich in fiber, zinc, omega-3 fatty acids and polyunsaturated fatty acids (PUFAs), which stimulate hair growth, making it thick and healthy.
+OatsOats are rich in fiber, zinc, omega-3 fatty acids, and polyunsaturated fatty acids (PUFAs), which stimulate hair growth, making it thick and healthy.

 The minerals silica are critical for hair growth.
 If you take 500 mg of silica two times daily and 30 mg of zinc once daily you’ll see major progressive.

 Importance of Healthy Collagen

 Collagen surrounds the hair strands but as we age collagen breaks down, causing hair to be more vulnerable to breaking.
-The best way to boost collagen is not through some expensive medical procedure; it’s by getting more vitamin C.
+The best way to boost collagen is not through some expensive medical procedures; it’s by getting more vitamin C.

 Cuticles Protect Your Hair

-The rate of hair progress relies on age, genetics and hormone levels.
+The rate of hair progress relies on age, genetics, and hormone levels.
 According to, Dietitian Priya Tew, "What you eat makes a big difference to your hair."

-My Healthy Hair Smoothie recipeMy daily regimen consists of green smoothies every morning containing many of the fruits and vegetables stated above.
-Here are the ingredients:
+My daily regimen consists of green smoothies every morning containing many of the fruits and vegetables stated above.

 - 1 cup fresh spinach